AH Cookie Banner Tracking is now in open beta.Try it at app.assertionhub.com →

 Step 3 - Create Analytics and Data Layer Tests

-Once you’re done with the recording, you can save it and then move on to the test creations.
+Once you’re done recording, save it and move on to creating tests.

 Attach an Analytics Test to a Step